FrancescoZanti/podman-elk/README.md

 | Elasticsearch | ES_JAVA_OPTS         |
 | Logstash      | LS_JAVA_OPTS         |

-To accomodate environments where memory is scarce (Docker Desktop for Mac has only 2 GB available by default), the Heap Size allocation is capped by default in the `docker-compose.yml` file to 512 MB for Elasticsearch and 256 MB for Logstash.
-If you want to override the default JVM configuration, edit the matching environment variable(s) in the `docker-compose.yml` file.
+To accomodate environments where memory is scarce (Podman Desktop for Mac has only 2 GB available by default), the Heap Size allocation is capped by default in the `podman-compose.yml` file to 512 MB for Elasticsearch and 256 MB for Logstash.
+If you want to override the default JVM configuration, edit the matching environment variable(s) in the `podman-compose.yml` file.

 For example, to increase the maximum JVM Heap Size for Logstash: